Embraer E-Jet E2 family: Operators

-As of June 2025, there were 158 E2-Jet aircraft in commercial service with 17 known operators; the three largest operators are Porter Airlines (44), Azul Brazilian Airlines (32), and KLM Cityhopper (23).
+As of 21 July 2026, there were 195 E2-Jet aircraft in commercial service with 17 known operators; the three largest operators are Porter Airlines (52), Azul Brazilian Airlines (43), and KLM Cityhopper (25).
+Embraer is also in negotiations with Turkish Aerospace Industries which includes an option to locally produce the aircraft by manufacturing and assembling metallic and composite structures, final assembly of fuselages, components, test and production flights, and painting and involving R&D.